 Six clinical trials were carried out from 2004-2017 at five study sites.
 These sites were United States (South Carolina, Colorado), Canada, and Israel.
 The studies enrolled people with moderate to severe chronic PTSD who had failed to adequately respond or tolerate medications and/or psychotherapies.
 Approximately half of patients (40-60%) do not experience significant PTSD symptom reductions from currently available medications (Zoloft and Paxil) and psychotherapies used to treat PTSD [2, 3].

 For the MDMA trials, participants start treatment by undergoing three non-drug psychotherapy sessions (90 mins).
 Then they receive either active doses of MDMA (75-125 mg) or placebo/control doses of MDMA (0-40 mg) during 2 to 3 psychotherapy sessions that lasted for 8 hours.
 A male/female co-therapy team was present during all sessions, offering a supportive presence and non-directive psychotherapy.
 They helped create and maintain a “container” or safe space for the therapeutic experience.
 Because the studies were blinded, the study participants and therapy team did not know what dose they were given.
-Three non-drug integration sessions, when participants worked to address and bring together, or integrate, material from the MDMA-psychotherapy sessions, followed each MDMA session – one the morning after the MDMA session, and the other two during the month proceeding the next drug-assisted session.
+Three non-drug integration sessions were conducted.
+During integration sessions participants worked to address and bring together, or integrate, material from the MDMA-psychotherapy sessions.
+Each integration session followed each MDMA session.
+One integration came the morning after the MDMA session, and the other two during the month proceeding the next drug-assisted session.

-All doses of MDMA were well tolerated in the studies.
-The adverse events (undesirable effects) that occurred at greater frequency for the active MDMA group were anxiety, dizziness, jaw clenching/tight jaw, lack of appetite, and nausea.
-Most were mild to moderate, causing little interference with daily functioning, and resolved by the end of the session or during the week following.
-There were no reports or treatment discontinuation during the trial related to problematic substance use of “ecstasy” (pills that contain MDMA and other substances), supporting the low potential for developing substance use problems from taking limited doses of MDMA in a clinical setting.
+Above all, doses of MDMA were well tolerated in the studies.
+The adverse events (undesirable effects) that occurred at greater frequency for the active MDMA group weren’t unmanageable.
+For instance, they included: anxiety, dizziness, jaw clenching/tight jaw, lack of appetite, and nausea.
+Most were mild to moderate, causing little interference with daily functioning.
+They resolved by the end of the session or during the week following.
+There were no reports or treatment discontinuation during the trial related to problematic substance use of “ecstasy” (pills that contain MDMA and other substances).
+As a result, this supports the low potential for developing substance use problems from taking limited doses of MDMA in a clinical setting.
 See the MDMA Investigator’s Brochure for all safety information from MDMA clinical trials and reviews of the scientific literature.

-The treatment approach is described in the Manual for MDMA-assisted Psychotherapy , built on practices that emerged during the first wave of psychedelic explorations in therapeutic contexts in the 1950-70s.
-As with all psychedelics, the person’s mind set and the environment where MDMA is taken, also known as set and setting, influence how a person feels and perceives the experience.
+The treatment approach is described in the Manual for MDMA-assisted Psychotherapy .
+The approach built on practices that emerged during the first wave of psychedelic explorations in therapeutic contexts in the 1950-70s.
+As with all psychedelics, the person’s mind set and the environment where MDMA is taken plays a key role.
+This is known as set and setting, which influence how a person feels and perceives the experience.
 For MDMA-assisted psychotherapy trials, the three preparatory sessions (90 mins each) are critically important for the participant and therapists to get to know each other and establish a trusting relationship.
 The therapists gain an understanding of the personal history and day-to-day struggles that the person is facing.
 Creating a safe and supportive environment is essential for a steady foundation for the upcoming MDMA sessions.
 Participants also learn practical techniques to help manage anxiety and to cope with stressful situations.